Bangalore Initiative for Religious Dialogue: Public statements

 In February 2012 P.N.
 Benjamin dismissed claims that the 2008 attacks on Christians in southern Karnataka numbered over a thousand.

 He said "It is just an exaggeration.
 I feel there have been a handful of attacks, which were instigated by some fringe Christian groups".

-He said these groups received funding from American Pentacostal churches.
+He said these groups received funding from American Pentecostal churches.

 A group of Indian Christians issued a letter on 1 January 2007 to various world leaders entitled A Campaign Declaration: Bangalore Initiative for Religious Dialogue (BIRD).

 In it they asserted that the 1977 ruling by India's Supreme Court that a citizen had the right to "profess, practice and propagate" ones religion does not include the right to convert another.

 The group called for a change to Article 18 the Universal Declaration of Human Rights to prohibit conversion through material incentives, coercion, threats or intimidation.

 However, the BIRD members affirmed the Great Commission that "unequivocally calls us to witness to Christ in a pluralistic setting".